Differential Geometric Aspects of Causal Structures: Causal structures with vanishing curvature

 \section{Causal structures with vanishing \wsf curvature}

 In this section causal structures with vanishing \wsf curvature are studied.
-For such classes, a compatibility condition is derived which can be used to give a causal analogue of Landsberg spaces in Finsler geometry (see \cite{BCS-Finsler} for an account of various types of Finsler structures).
-Moreover, under certain conditions, a rigidity theorem similar to that of Akbar-Zadeh's \cite{AkbarRigid} is obtained.
-Finally, the section ends with a discussion on Lie contact structures on the locally defined space of characteristic curves of a causal structure with vanishing \wsf curvature.
+For such classes, a compatibility condition is derived which can be used to give a causal analogue of Landsberg spaces in Finsler geometry (see~\cite{BCS-Finsler} for an account of various types of Finsler structures).
+The section ends with a discussion on Lie contact structures on the locally defined space of characteristic curves of a causal structure with vanishing \wsf curvature.